NeerajYadav-coder/GigFlow-Frontend/README.md

 GigFlow – Frontend

-GigFlow is a mini freelance marketplace platform built as part of the ServiceHive Full Stack Development Internship Assignment.
+GigFlow is a mini freelance marketplace platform.

 This repository contains the frontend application, developed using React.js.
 It communicates with a deployed backend API and demonstrates authentication, protected routes, and role-based user flows.